DaviZCodes/vercel-hobby-collaboration-github-actions/README.md

 ---

-# DEPRECATED (THIS WORKAROUND DOES NOT WORK SINCE AUGUST 2025, will try to find a way)

 ## How to setup the workflow?
 (For production environments)?

 1. Create a `.github` folder in the root folder of your application